Arthur151/ROMP/docs/config_guide.md

 ### Basic settings

+#### renderer (str)
+Please choose the renderer ('pyrender' or 'pytorch3d') for visualizing the estimated mesh on input image. 'pyrender' can be only used on desktop.
+To train ROMP or run it on server without visualization hardware, please install 'pytorch3d' and set renderer to 'pytorch3d'.

 #### GPUS (str)
 GPU device number.
 To run the code on GPUs, please set it to the GPU device number, such as `GPUS: 0` or `GPUS: 0,1,2,3`.
 To run the code on CPU, please set it to `GPUS: -1`.